Local man facing charges credits bail reform with new lease on life

 “Continue my recovery first, you know, continue working on myself but to provide for myself and my family,” he said.

 “Especially with the heroin epidemic.
-You wake up sick and you’re going rob your mother, your grandmother, a bank, anything.
-You know there’s money, you’re going for it,” said Johnson.
+You wake up sick and you’re going to rob your mother, your grandmother, a bank, anything.
+You know there’s money; you’re going for it,” said Johnson.

 “It was unfair.
 I’m watching people in the same predicament just get bailed out time after time, family just throwing money.
 They’re just going out there doing the same thing, and I can’t even get out and get a chance to get back going right again,” he said.